(How could I not make the pun?)

 The preserved cypress stage of the Ishikawa Prefectural Noh Theatre.

 The Ishikawa Prefectural Noh Theatre is one of the first and few Noh theatres to be protected under a prefecture’s purview.
-Affordable dual shows of one kyogen and one Noh play are held weekly in select seasons.
-Full-day recitals by professional Noh performers are offered monthly for those who want a more complete experience.
+Full-day recitals by professional Noh performers are offered monthly for those who want the complete experience.

 (I feel I should note that Noh can put even the most dedicated fans to sleep, so don’t feel bad if you find yourself dozing as well under the droning, mysterious chants!)